naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

   - ensure index category is `ui` (warn if not)
 - If `ui-component-registry.json` exists:
   - verify component names used in UI specs/tasks align
-- If UI JSON is missing for a declared UI spec:
+- If UI JSON is missing for a declared UI JSON-driven spec:
   - warn and recommend creation

 Non-UI projects:

 - Do not fail.
 - Skip UI checks unless a spec explicitly declares itself as UI.